anuragkar09/anuragkar09.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Master's student in Computer Science at Georgia Tech.
+I'm a PhD student in Computer Science at Georgia Tech.
 I'm currently working with [Prof. Hyesoon Kim](https://www.cc.gatech.edu/~hyesoon/) in the [HPArch Lab](http://hparch.gatech.edu) at Georgia Tech.
 My main area of interest is architectural security and computer architecture in general.

 More About Me